WordPress/gutenberg/packages/components/src/draggable/README.md

 The component accepts the following props:

-### `attachToElementWrapper`: `boolean`
+### `appendToOwnerDocument`: `boolean`

-Whether to attach the cloned element to the element's wrapper when using `elementId`.
-Setting to false will attach the cloned element to the `ownerDocument` body.
+Whether to append the cloned element to the `ownerDocument` body.
+By default, elements sourced by id are appended to the element's wrapper.

 -   Required: No
--   Default: `true`
+-   Default: `false`

 ### `elementId`: `string`